 A wisdom tooth extraction is a relatively routine procedure.
 The dentist will numb the area in your mouth with a local anesthesia or sedation so you are asleep during the procedure.
 After your tooth (or teeth) is removed, you may be asked to bite down softly on a piece of gauze for 30 to 45 minutes after you leave the office to limit any bleeding that may occur.
 Patients may experience some pain and swelling which will normally subside after a few days.

 However, patients should call our Grand Rapids family dental office if you have prolonged or severe pain, swelling, bleeding or fever.

-If you have further questions about yours or your child’s wisdom teeth, please contact Great Lakes Dental Care today or call us at 616.784.6300.
+If you have further questions about yours or your child’s wisdom teeth, please contact Great Lakes Dental Care today or call or text us at 616.784.6300.